Use Colour theory to tell a story | Colour theory emotions

 Limit the use of colours

-Limit the use of colours and only choose the colours that best reprints your industry and style of business and even your own personality.
+colour theory for designers.
+Limit the use of colours and only choose the colours that best represents your industry and style of business and even your own personality.

 A more serious and corporate colour scheme like black and white or dark shades of blue may be used for professional brands such as law firms or banks, blue giving off a “trusting” connotation.
 To read more about colours in use for branding and how they maintain a consistent and effective colour scheme, check out our article on “What are brand guidelines”.

 Apple is a very good example of colour in branding done right.
 Apple products mostly feature a white and grey colour scheme, which represents purity, professionalism and practicality.
-The apple logo itself is mostly grey and because of that, it allows apple to have a very formal, professional and desirable looking brand.
-People who see it want to be a part of it because it presents itself as the provider for essential personal and professional equipment.
-The utilisation of white gives off the impression the consumer that the products produced are clean, and built to a very good standard.
+The Apple logo itself is mostly grey and because of that, it allows Apple to have a very formal, professional and desirable-looking brand.
+People who see it want to be a part of it because it presents itself as the provider of essential personal and professional equipment.
+The utilisation of white gives off the impression to the consumer that the products produced are clean and built to a very good standard.

 The meaning of colours